bcgov/MyGovBC-MSP/README.md

     ```
     [//]: # (content of src/app/components/msp/landing/i18/data/en/desc.md)
-    # This is just a page for dev purposes to jump into these flows:
+    # This is just a page for dev purposes to jump into these {page_count} flows:
     ```
 3. (optional) translate the content into other languages under folder *i18n/data/\<lang\>*, preserving sub-folder structure.
 For example, French translation would be under *i18n/data/fr*.
 4. Require *i18n* folder in your component: